henrikrxn/henrikrxn.github.io/_drafts/Using-SSH-with-TeamCity.md

 However the main problem with this approach was that the SSH Agent keeps the tunnel open as long as the TeamCity agent is active.
 So a way to close the tunnel again was needed.

-So we used the SSH config file to configure and control the tunnel.
+So we used the SSH config file to use the `ControlMaster` feature so that we could the SSH connection.

 ```
 Host <DNS entry>